agiletortoise/drafts-reference/_objects/Alarm.md

 - **alarmWithDate(date)** *-> Alarm*
   - Alarm set to remind at a specific date/time.
 - **alarmWithOffset(seconds)** *-> Alarm*
-  - Alarm set to remind at a specific number of seconds in the future.
+  - Alarm set to remind at a specific number of seconds relative to the start date of the event. *Note that alarms created with this methods are only supported on calendar events, not reminders.*

 #### Examples